 GRADE DESCRIPTION QUALITY POINTS

-A .
-Excellent 4
+A Excellent 4

-В .
-Good 3
+В Good 3

-C .
-Average 2
+C Average 2

-D .
-Below Average1
+Below Average

-F .
-Fail0
+Fail

-W .
-Withdrawal 0
+Withdrawal

-AU .
-Audit 0
+Audit

-Р .
-Pass 0
+Pass

-1 .
-Incomplete0
+Incomplete

-x .
-Fail0
+Fail

 Grade Point Average

 Grade point average (GPA) is the standard term used to describe a student's overall academic level.
 Only letter grades of A, B, C, D, and F factor into the grade point average noted on the NCMC transcript.
 However, P and X grades are factored into the GPA used for financial aid eligibility.
 To compute the GPA, use the following formula and grade quality points: A=4, B=3, C=2, D=1, and F=0.